hmchen47/Programming/WebDev/Frontend-W3C/5-JavaScript/02d-Interact.md

         + several element registered for a click on the button
         + a click listener on a button and on the window (the whole page)
         + click on the button, the event listener calling `evt.stopPropagation()`
-        + the click event listener on the window object never be called
+        + the click event listener on the window object never called
     + `evt.preventDefault()`:
-      + default browser behavior not be executed
+      + default browser behavior not executed
       + example: `contextmenu` event listener attached to an object for user's own contextmenu
   + typical specific properties associated w/ the type of the event
-    + `evt.button`: mouse button used in case of a mouse event listerner
+    + `evt.button`: mouse button used in case of a mouse event listener
     + `evt.keyCode`: code of the key been used
     + `evt.pageX`: coordinate of the mouse relative to the page
     + examples
       + key related events: `keyup`, `keydown` and `keypress` for key pressed/released
-    + mouse related position: `mouseover` to get mouse postion in the DOM element generated the event
+      + mouse related position: `mouseover` to get mouse postion in the DOM element generating the event

 + Most useful common properties and methods
   + properties